 - (c) Unmodified opinion The opinion expressed by the auditor when the auditor concludes that the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.7 - 8.
-Reference to "financial statements" in this SSA means "a complete set of general purpose financial statements.8 The requirements of the applicable financial reporting framework determine the presentation, structure and content of the financial statements, and what constitutes a complete set of financial statements.
+Reference to "financial statements" in this SSA means "a complete set of general purpose financial statements.
+The requirements of the applicable financial reporting framework determine the presentation, structure and content of the financial statements, and what constitutes a complete set of financial statements. - 9.
+Reference to "Financial Reporting Standards" in this SSA means the Singapore Financial Reporting Standards (International) (SFRS(I)s), Financial Reporting Standards in Singapore (FRSs) or Singapore Financial Reporting Standard for Small Entities (SFRS for Small Entities) issued by the Accounting Standards Council.